Mudéjar: Aragon and Catalonia

 Like the Mudéjars in Castile, Aragonese and Catalan Mudéjars also spoke the Romance languages of their Christian counterparts.
 However, unlike the Mudéjars in Castile, there were Muslim villages in Aragon and, to a lesser extent, in south-western Catalonia which populated the land before the Christian reconquests, setting up a history of Muslim cultivation and population of the land.
-Besides the large Muslim populations in Granada and Valencia, the Aragonese Muslim peasants were the most well-established Muslim community in the region, while in Catalonia Muslim authoctonous presence was limited only to the Low Ebro and Low Segre areas.
-Aragonese and Catalan Muslims were under the jurisdiction of the Christian Crown and were designated a special status.
-This status applied to the Mudéjar cultivators, the exarici, and this status made them subservient to their Christian superiors because by law; they were required to cultivate the land of royal estates.
+Besides the large Muslim populations in Granada and Valencia, the Aragonese Muslim peasants were the most well-established Muslim community in the region, while in Catalonia Muslim autochthonous presence was limited only to the Low Ebro and Low Segre areas.
+Aragonese and Catalan Muslims were under the jurisdiction of the Aragonese Crown and were designated a special status.
+This status applied to the Mudéjar cultivators, the exarici, and this status made them subservient to their Christian superiors because by law they were required to cultivate the land of royal estates.
 However, this status was also beneficial as the law suggested that this land be passed down through Muslim family members.
 Despite their expulsion at the end of the Morisco period, the Mudéjars in Aragon left evidence of their style in architecture, while in Catalonia only some reminiscences of this can be appreciated in some Gothic churches and cathedrals in some shires of Lleida.
+From the mid fourteenth century, several Mudéjar were used as diplomats by the Aragonese crown.